justinmc/react-audio-player/README.md

 This is especially useful if you need access to read-only attributes of the audio tag such as `buffered` and `played`.
 See the [audio tag documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) for more on these attributes.

-You can also use this to create custom controls such as a play or pause button, like this:
+You can also use this to create custom controls such as play, pause, or stop buttons, like this:

     const [isPlaying, setIsPlaying] = useState(autoPlay)